-- The schools have appointed Kelly Burlton (Executive Head), a member of the senior leadership team, to act as our Designated Safeguarding Lead (DSL) at High Halden.
-Jennifer Dawes (Head of School) to act as our DSL at Woodchurch. - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety and understanding the filtering and monitoring systems and processes in place) in school. - The school has also appointed Deputy DSLs who will have delegated responsibilities and act in the DSLs absence:
+- The school has appointed (Emma Ribbans, Head of School), a member of the senior leadership team, to act as our Designated Safeguarding Lead (DSL). - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety and understanding the filtering and monitoring systems and processes in place) in school. - The school has also appointed Deputy DSLs who will have delegated responsibilities and act in the DSLs absence: